Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Control Logic

 \subsection{Indirect routing in AWGRs}

 \acp{AWGR} dedicate exactly one wavelength between any source--destination pair.
-If a source--destination pair requests more bandwidth than what a single wavelength can satisfy, sources can use indirect routing an example of which is shown in \figurename~\ref{figure:awgr routing}.
+If a source--destination pair requires more bandwidth than what a single wavelength can satisfy, sources can use indirect routing, an example of which is shown in \figurename~\ref{figure:awgr routing}.
 Sources can split traffic to $N$ intermediate destinations in parallel in order to use the bandwidth of $N$ wavelengths.
 This does not consume additional power in the photonic components assuming lasers are constantly powered.
 Sources consider indirect paths only if the direct (single-hop) bandwidth to their desired destination does not suffice.
-A source considers indirect destinations for which the direct bandwidth from the source is available and whose wavelengths from the intermediate hop to the desired final destination is available.
-Among potentially multiple candidates, sources choose one in a Valiant fashion~\cite{Yoo20,TAGO,HyperX_demonstrated}.
+A source considers indirect destinations for which the direct bandwidth from the source is available and whose wavelength from the intermediate hop to the desired final destination is also available.
+Among potentially multiple candidates, sources can choose one in a Valiant fashion~\cite{Yoo20, TAGO, HyperX_demonstrated}.
 This is done on a per-flow basis in order to avoid out of order packet delivery.
-This routing logic can be modelled as an allocator problem and implemented with a low latency and area penalty~\cite{Routing_logic_implementation,Allocator_implementations}.
+This routing can be modeled as a well-established allocation problem and implemented with a low latency and area penalty~\cite{Routing_logic_implementation, Allocator_implementations}.